Classic Motorcycle Build

 Servi-car transmission

 I found a fresh rebuilt three-speed w/reverse transmission on ebay.
 Shipping would have been costly, so I took another trip, this time to Virginia (one state away).
-While I was there, the seller offered me some Harley 45 engine parts, which he was willing to part with for reasonable prices.
+While I was there, the seller offered me some assorted Harley 45 engine parts, which he was willing to part with for reasonable prices.

 All year Servi-cars were foot-clutch/hand-shift.
 Most were left-side shift, but some (mainly Police models) were right-side-shift.